 - ‘non-business entertainment’ of clients – e.g. entertaining a business acquaintance for social reasons

-The definition is important, as although entertainment expenses are not typically deductible against your company’s profits if they are true ‘business’ costs, you (personally) will not be taxed on the benefit of the cost of entertainment.
+The definition is important, as although entertainment expenses are not typically deductible against your company’s profits, if they are genuine business costs, you (personally) will not usually be taxed on the benefit of the entertainment.

-Is it still worth putting business entertainment expenses through my company?
+Is it still worthwhile to put business entertainment expenses through my company?

-Although entertainment expenses cannot be offset against your company’s Corporation Tax bill, they are a legitimate business expense and represent a more tax-efficient way of paying for entertainment costs than using your personal post-tax income.
+Although entertainment expenses cannot be offset against your company’s Corporation Tax bill, they may still represent a more tax-efficient way of paying for entertainment than using your personal post-tax income.

 If you decide to pay for business entertainment costs out of your own pocket, you will have to pay income tax on the dividends/salary you extract from your company first.